Pttn/rieMiner/README.md

 * `PrimorialOffsets`: list of offsets from a primorial multiple to use for the sieve process, separated by commas.
 If empty, a default one will be chosen if possible (see main.hpp source file), otherwise rieMiner will not start (if the chosen constellation pattern is not in main.hpp).
 Default: empty;
 * `RefreshInterval`: refresh rate of the stats in seconds. <= 0 to disable them and only notify when a long enough tuple or share is found, or when the network finds a block.
 Default: 30;
 * `GeneratePrimeTableFileUpTo`: if > 1, generates the table of primes up to the given limit and saves it to a `PrimeTable64.bin` file, which will be reused instead of recomputing the table at every miner initialization.
 This does not affect mining, but is useful if restarting rieMiner often with large Prime Table Limits, notably for debugging or benchmarks.
 However, the file will take a few GB of disk space for large limits and you should have a fast SSD.
 Default: 0;
-* `Debug`: activate Debug Mode: rieMiner will print a lot of debug messages.
-Set to 1 to enable, 0 to disable.
-Other values may introduce some more specific debug messages.
-Default : 0;
+* `RawOutput`: if you need to disable the coloring in the outputs, set this to `Yes`.
+Default : disabled;
 * `APIPort`: sets the port to use for the rieMiner's API server.
 0 to disable the API.
 Default : 0.

 ## Interface